LucasZeD/ParallelComputing/README.md

 | 2 | 2 | time |
 | 4 | 0 | time |

+### Second Project

+Parallelize the code developed in Project 01 to run on a GPU using both OpenMP and CUDA versions.

+`Requirements`:
+- The group must parallelize the existing solution for the GPU, creating two separate versions: one using OpenMP and the other using CUDA.
+- The group must perform performance and scalability tests and compare the results between the GPU versions and the original sequential version from Project 01.
+- A lab session will take place on November 28, and an email will be sent with the details of the assigned lab.

+---

 ## Tasks
 All tasks are compelted in C using linux GCC compiler, and each .c file includes code execution times.

+### Task1

 ### Task2
 Given a code, use OpenMP MAP to parallelize it by adding directives only, without altering the code.